arhadnane/SymptomChecker/README.md

 	- Top‑K: show only the top K matches (optional)
 4. Click “Check” to compute matches.
 Results show “Condition — Score: X.XX — Matches: N”.
 The top score is highlighted.
 Only real matches are shown.
 5. Double‑click a result to open a details dialog with the full symptom list.

+Tip for labs: Use the Category selector and choose “Laboratory Findings” to quickly pick lab items like High WBC, Elevated ALT/AST, High HbA1c, etc.

 Tip: Start with Jaccard and a low threshold (e.g., 0–30%) for exploratory use.